DanAdewole/DanAdewole/README.md

 ---------------------------------

 I've been learning to code for a while now.
 I started with HTML and CSS, after that, I delved into graphics design.
 Along the line, I tried getting my hands dirty with WordPress but figured coding the sites myself would be better.
 I went back to coding and got introduced to Python while at school.
 I enjoyed working with Python, and now, I find myself learning Python backend frameworks (Django and Flask).
+I also work with REST API's too.
 I am open to learning new things and new languages and collaborating on projects.
-I am also interested in Web3 space and really hope venture into the space soon
+I am also interested in Web3 space and really hope venture into the space soon.

 * 🌍  I'm based in Ogun, Nigeria